krivard/codalab-worksheets-wiki/User_Building-a-Scoring-Program-for-a-Competition.md

     |- ref (This is the reference data unzipped)
     |- res (This is the user submission unzipped)
   |- program (This is the scoring program [and any included dependencies] unzipped)
-  |- output (This is where the scores.txt file needs to be written by the scoring program)
+  |- output (This is where the scores.txt file is written by the scoring program)
 ```

 1. The scoring program will be invoked as `<program> <input directory> <output directory>`.